Getting Started

 You can create multiple applications with the same Helm Chart Name as long as the Display Name is unique.

-• Helm Repo URL (no trailing slash): The user’s unique Helm repository URL where all of their helm charts are stored.
-Helm repository URL can be NGC Catalog Helm Charts or other Public Helm Repos or NGC Private Registry for maximum security.
+• Helm Repo URL (no trailing slash): The Helm repository URL where the Helm chart is stored.
+Helm repository URL can be NGC Catalog Helm Charts, public Helm repositories, or NGC Private Registry for maximum security.

 To remove an application, refer to the Managing your Fleet section.

 Deployments join systems at physical edge sites with the applications hosted on Fleet Command in the cloud.
-Through a Fleet Command deployment, the Admin selects the application they would like to deploy and the locations they would like to deploy it to.
-The deployment will operate based on the application’s Helm chart and given configuration.
+Through a deployment, you select the application to deploy and the locations to deploy it to.
+The deployment operates based on the application’s Helm chart and given configuration.

-2. The Create Deployment page will display.
-Fill in the information for the deployment.
+3. On the Create Deployment page, enter the information for the deployment.

 • Deployment Name: Enter a name for the deployment.